 The screenshot shows the Citrix ADC VPX (1000) configuration interface.
 The top navigation bar includes 'Dashboard', 'Configuration' (which is highlighted with a red box), 'Reporting', 'Documentation', and 'Downloads'.
 Below the navigation is a search bar and a breadcrumb trail: 'System / Settings'.
-The left sidebar, also highlighted with a red box, shows a tree structure with 'System' expanded, revealing 'Licenses', 'Settings' (which is also highlighted with a red box), 'Diagnostics', 'High Availability', 'NTP Servers', 'Reports', 'Profiles', 'Partition Administration', 'User Administration', 'Authentication', 'Auditing', 'SNMP', and 'AppFlow'.
-The main content area is titled 'Settings' and contains two sections: 'Modes and Features' (with 'Configure Modes', 'Configure Basic Features' (highlighted with a red box), 'Configure Advanced Features', and 'Configure Extra Management CPU') and 'ADM' (with 'Configure ADM Parameters').
+The left sidebar, also with a red box around 'System', contains 'Licenses', 'Settings' (which is highlighted with a red box), 'Diagnostics', 'High Availability', 'NTP Servers', 'Reports', 'Profiles', 'Partition Administration', 'User Administration', 'Authentication', 'Auditing', 'SNMP', and 'AppFlow'.
+The main content area is titled 'Settings' and contains two sections: 'Modes and Features' (with 'Configure Basic Features' highlighted with a red box) and 'ADM' (with 'Configure ADM Parameters').